 At some point when using your Mac, you might get a popup image file, word processing, or PDF document.
 If you mistakenly click on it to satisfy your curiosity, you actually might be leaving your Mac device prone to the dangers of malware.

-Third on the out list on how malware gains entry into your macOS or Mac OSX is through maybe a security breach or flaw from software or browser.
-Some of this software might contain hidden malware that runs background without you realizing it and this leaves your Mac susceptible for deeper and further exploits.
+Third on the out list of how malware gains entry into your macOS or Mac OS X is through maybe a security breach or flaw from software or browser.
+Some of this software might contain hidden malware that runs background without you realizing it and this leaves your Mac susceptible to deeper and further exploits.

 How to Remove Malware from Mac

 Once you find your Mac got infected with a virus or malware, what you should do is just remove the malware completely to make your Mac secure.
 In this case, you can get help from MacDeed Mac Cleaner, which is the best Mac cleaner app to make your Mac clean & fast and protect your Mac.

 Download and install Mac Cleaner on your MacBook Air/Pro, iMac, and Mac mini.
 Then launch it.

 After launching Mac Cleaner, click the “Malware Removal” tab to scan your Mac.
 Then you can select to remove the malware.

 You can click the “Optimization” tab and select “Launch Agent” to remove unneeded agents.
 As well, you can click “Extensions” to remove the malicious extensions to keep your Mac safe.

 Other Tips to Clean up Malware or Virus Infection